About the IABPA

 - Donald Ray Schuessler (Eugene Police Department, Oregon)

-- Hal F. Sharp (US Army Criminal Investigation Laboratory)
+- Hal F. Sharpe (US Army Criminal Investigation Laboratory)

 - Casimer J. Smerecki (Middlesex County Prosecutor's Office, New Jersey)

 - Deborah J. Wakida (San Francisco Police Crime Laboratory, California)

 - Anita K. Y. Wonder (Wonder Institute, California)

 - Robert W. Young, Jr. (Columbus Police Department, Ohio)